Institutional Biosafety Committee (IBC)

 Any spill or accident involving recombinant DNA research of the nature described above or that otherwise leads to personal injury or illness or to a breach of containment must be reported to OSP.
 These kinds of events might include skin punctures with needles containing recombinant DNA, the escape or improper disposition of a transgenic animal, or spills of high-risk recombinant materials occurring outside of a biosafety cabinet.
 Failure to adhere to the containment and biosafety practices articulated in the NIH Guidelines must also be reported to OSP.

-Review of Protocols Involving Research Animals
+Protocols Involving Research Animals

-Principal Investigator Responsibilities under the NIH Guidelines
+Principal Investigator Responsibilities Under the NIH Guidelines

 • Be adequately trained in good microbiological techniques;